lbannan/next-gen-webmap/README.md

 # Next-Gen Agricultural Extension Webmap

 Welcome to the Next-Gen Agricultural Extension Webmap repository!
 This webmap is part of the Next-Generation Agricultural Extension Project: Social Relations for Practice Change, hosted by The University of Melbourne.
-The map shows the villages in North-west Cambodia where the Next-Gen project is currently working.
+The map shows the villages in North-west Cambodia where the Next-Gen project is currently active.

 ## Overview